 We hereby consent to the reference to our firm and the summary of our opinion under the headings, "Item 3.
-Key Information-D. Risk Factors-Risks Related to Our Corporate Structure" in Skillful Craftsman Education Technology Limited's Form 20-F for the fiscal year ended March 31, 2021, which will be filed with the Securities and Exchange Commission (the "SEC") in the month of July 2021 pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934, as amended.
+Key Information-D. Risk Factors" in Skillful Craftsman Education Technology Limited's Form 20-F for the fiscal year ended March 31, 2022, which will be filed with the Securities and Exchange Commission (the "SEC") in the month of August 2022 pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934, as amended.
 We also consent to the filing of this consent letter with the SEC as an exhibit to the Form 20-F.